Intercellular competitive growth dynamics with microenvironmental feedback: Results and analysis

+We notice that the results for $\theta=3$ and $\theta=5$ on the two sides of the threshold ($\theta=3.77$) are close to the data in the work of Pham \emph{et al.}~\cite{Pham2020}.
+Therefore, the parameter $\theta$ can measure the change in these two time points at the macro level.
+This suggests that our model may serve as a useful evaluation system for therapeutic approaches targeting TME.

-We also have studied the effect of cancer cells' competitive ability on the lifespan of the organism[fig. \ref{fig5}(b)].
-In the absence of microenvironmental feedback, the lifespan $L$ increases in $K\in \left\lfloor10,30\right\rfloor$ and then decreases in $K\in \left\lfloor30,50\right\rfloor$ with increasing $K$, but its increasing rate does not exceed 2\% at $K=10$.
-Microenvironmental feedback magnifies this phenomenon.
-This is because the TME emerges later when cancer cell's competitive ability increases in $K\in \left\lfloor10,20\right\rfloor$ (see Fig. \ref{fig7}).
-We find that the relative magnitude of the reduction rate of functional cells at $K=10$ and $K=20$ changes on both sides of $t=1795$.
-The rate of decline of functional cells at $K=20$ is larger than $K=10$ when $t<1795$ in Fig. \ref{fig7}(a).
-During this time period, the competitive ability of cancer cells dominates the impact on functional cells.
-And when $t>1795$, the TME appears faster at $K=10$, which leads to a decrease in the competitive ability of functional cells and thus reduces the growth rate of functional cells as shown in Fig. \ref{fig7}(b).
-Such the mechanism can protect the organism from encountering mutations in the competitive ability of cancer cells.
+We next study the effect of the cancer cells' competitive ability on the lifespan of the multicellular organism, see Fig.~\ref{fig4}(b).
+In the absence of microenvironmental feedback, the lifespan of the multicellular organism decreases as $K$ increases.
+It is intuitive that the higher the competitive advantage of cancer cells, the faster the fraction of them increases in the multicellular organism.
+However, we obtain counterintuitive results with the presence of microenvironmental feedback.
+We find that increasing $K$ extends the lifespan $L$ with microenvironmental feedback when cancer cell's competitive ability increases in $K\in \left\lfloor10, 20\right\rfloor$, see Fig.~\ref{fig4}(b).
+The reason for this phenomenon is that functional cells can dynamically adjust their competitive ability according to the state of the microenvironment and the competitiveness of cancer cells, as illuminated in Eq.~\ref{1}.
+To clearly explain this phenomenon, we show the evolution of the fraction of functional cells and the microenvironmental state for two choices of $K=10$ and $20$ in Fig.~\ref{fig5}.
+We find that the relative magnitude of the reduction rate of the functional cells for $K=10$ and $K=20$ changes on both sides of $t=1795$.
+The rate of decline of functional cells for $K=20$ is larger than that for $K=10$ when $t<1795$ in Fig.~\ref{fig5}(a).
+During this period, the competitive ability of the cancer cells dominates the impact on functional cells.
+And when $t>1795$, TME emerges faster for $K=10$, which leads to a decrease in the competitive ability of functional cells, and thus reduces the growth rate of the functional cells as shown in Fig.~\ref{fig5}(b).
+Larger $K$ gives those cancer cells more evident competitive advantage during the microenvironmental feedback, despite the slow emergence of TME.
+Therefore, there exists an optimal lifespan for the organism by adjusting the competitive ability of cancer cells.